uzur/jekyllxhibit/README.md

 ## Source code for tomhackshaw.com

-This site uses code from [Jekyllxhibit][jk], project licensed under the MIT license.
+This site uses code from [Jekyllxhibit][jk], a project licensed under the MIT license.

 All of the material, whether it be photos, videos, audio etc, are licensed under a Creative Commons Attribution license (CC BY 2.0) unless otherwise noted.